-Security tight in Virginia’s state capital as gun-rights rally gets underway
+Peaceful Virginia gun-rights rally concludes despite earlier fears of extremist violence

-RICHMOND, Va. — A gun-rights rally in Virginia’s state capital kicked off Monday morning amid heavy security as authorities look to prevent the kind of violence that took place in nearby Charlottesville three years ago.
+A large gun-rights rally in Virginia’s state capital unfolded peacefully Monday despite earlier fears of the kind of violence that took place in nearby Charlottesville three years ago.

-Thousands of gun-rights advocates plan to descend on Richmond for “Lobby Day” to oppose legislation that would restrict access to firearms in the state.
-The commonwealth is bracing for the potential of extremist and white nationalist groups to disrupt the peaceful demonstrations with violence and riots, and the state’s Democratic governor, Ralph Northam, declared a temporary state of emergency last week to ban open and concealed firearms and other weapons from the state capitol grounds.
+Security was tight as gun-rights advocates descended on Richmond for “Lobby Day” to oppose legislation that would restrict access to firearms in the state.
+The commonwealth braced for the potential of extremist and white nationalist groups to disrupt the peaceful demonstrations with violence and riots, and the state’s Democratic governor, Ralph Northam, declared a temporary state of emergency last week to ban open and concealed firearms and other weapons from the state capitol grounds.

-The large crowd was peaceful as of early Monday morning.
-People began lining up around 6 a.m.
-ET to go through security, an hour before gates to the capitol grounds were opened.
-Security is very thorough, with officers going through bags and making people remove their jackets to be searched, despite the frigid temperatures.
-Law enforcement is confiscating items like lighters as people pass into the secured area.
+The crowd, however, was peaceful, with no immediate reports of arrests or violence.

-In addition to the people on the capitol grounds, there is a large crowd outside the fenced area, which is not under the ban on weapons and is an open carry area.
-They were chanting “Northam out” and appeared to outnumber the group on the capitol grounds.
-There is a heavy police presence among this crowd, and law enforcement can also be seen on the rooftops, providing extra security to the area.
+In addition to the people on the capitol grounds, there was a large group outside the fenced area, which was not under the ban on weapons and is an open carry area.
+They were chanting “Northam out” and outnumbered the group on the capitol grounds.
+There was a heavy police presence among this crowd, and law enforcement could also be seen on the rooftops, providing extra security to the area.

-“There might be far-right and far-left groups that might be out here today, but the vast majority of the message is ‘guns save lives’ and we believe in the 2nd Amendment,” Sean Restatter, 22, told CNN on the capitol grounds.

 Manny Vega of Richmond, who was outside the secured area, said he and his fellow protesters were “here to represent every citizen here that wants to keep the right to bear arms.”